María Teresa Kumar

 María Teresa Kumar (née María Teresa Petersen; 1974) is a Colombian American political rights activist and President and CEO of the Latino political organization, Voto Latino.
-Kumar was named by Elle Magazine in 2013 as one of the ten most influential women in Washington, D.C. and by Hispanic Business in 2017 as one of the 100 most influential Latinos in America.
+Kumar was named by Elle Magazine in 2013 as one of the ten most influential women in Washington, D.C., and by Hispanic Business in 2017 as one of the 100 most influential Latinos in America.
+An interview done with President Joe Biden on the eve of the 2024 presidential election was widely reported to have done significant damage to the Kamala Harris campaign for president.

 Early life and education

-Maria Teresa (Petersen) Kumar was born in Bogotá, Colombia in 1974, but grew up in Sonoma, California.
+Maria Teresa (Petersen) Kumar was born in Bogotá, Colombia, in 1974, but grew up in Sonoma, California.
 Kumar spent her summers in Colombia when she was young.

 Kumar attended the University of California, Davis where she received a BA in International Relations.
-She obtained a Master's degree in Public Policy from the John F. Kennedy School of Government at Harvard University.
+She obtained a master's degree in Public Policy from the John F. Kennedy School of Government at Harvard University.